 These are some related sessions I'll encourage you to watch on video if you have missed them.

 The first one is really inspiring.

 Thank you very much.
+Have a great conference.

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.